Danger on the Air

 Danger on the Air is a 1938 American mystery film directed by Otis Garrett.
 The film was based on the novel Death Catches Up with Mr. Kluck by author Xanthippe.

 Plot

 Christina "Steenie" MacCorkle, a radio advertising executive, is suspected of murdering her client as Caesar Kluck, a soda magnate.

 Loathed by all who met him, or forced to work, with his underhanded business machinations, the victims, and suspects, start piling up.
 Including gangster Joe Carney and janitor Tony Lisotti, who is trying to protect his daughter, Maria Lisotti, from being another notch on Kluck's belt, and Harry Lake, who is desperate to get on the air, seemingly at any cost.

 Production

-Danger on the Air was based on The Crime Club novel Death Catches Up with Mr. Kluck by Xantippe.
+Danger on the Air was based on The Crime Club novel Death Catches Up with Mr. Kluck by Xantippe (pseudonym of actress and radio scriptwriter Edith Meiser).
 Production on the film began in mid May 1938.

 Release

 Danger on the Air was released on July 1, 1938, by Universal Studios.